-A copy of the Commission's Complaint Form is available at the school and may be obtained by contacting the Student Services Office.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting regulatory@hussiancollege.edu or online at www.accsc.org.

 Lost/Damaged Work or Property

 Although the college takes precautionary measures to protect student artwork and personal property, the college cannot assume responsibility or liability for damage to, or loss of same.